 A critical and historical survey of representative works and authors of a major literary period.
 May be repeated for additional credit with a different period heading.
-Co-requisites: ENGL 310, ENGL 300 or permission of instructor.
+Prerequisites: ENGL 240, 250, or 260; or permission of instructor.
 Annually.

 ENGL 443 - Literary Genres (3 cr hrs)